 By car: There is a road from the north to the south that leads to Ksamil.
 It is very winding due to the mountainous nature of Albania.
 However, thanks to this, it also impresses with amazing views.
 The route along the coast is interesting because you can also make a stop on the way in several smaller towns.
 For example for dinner in Jala or Himare (you can combine this with visiting the Himara Castle viewpoint) or to visit the fortress in Porto Palermo.
 When coming from the north of Albania, you will go to Ksamil via a larger and better known seaside town, called Saranda.

 By bus: from Saranda, a city bus goes every hour directly to Kamil.

-Islets: a few dozen meters from the shore there are the first Ksamil Islands.
+A few dozen meters from the shore there are the first Ksamil Islands.
 They can be seen from the beach.
 You can reach them by taking a small boat or renting a pedalo.
-At first glance the islets are heavily overgrown with plants, but Albanians managed to adapt some part for tourists and they offer small beaches.
-In the high season there are even deckchairs.
+At first glance, the islets are heavily overgrown with plants, but Albanians managed to adapt some parts for tourists and they offer small beaches.
+In the high season, there are even deckchairs.
 One of the is: Isole Gemelle di Ksamil.